 No one ever has, nor ever will need a pair of Air Jordan’s.
 Even if you argue your sneaks are torn to shreds you could make another choice and buy a pair of Converse or Addidas, etc.

 In 1987 Nike marketing took a vastly different approach than other sports shoe manufactures.
-They created a series of sneaker commercials focused on creating want for not just any basketball shoe, but the Air Jordan.
+They created a series of sneaker commercials focused on creating want for not just any basketball shoe (go to my site to get best quality ones), but the Air Jordan.
 Watch and learn:

 In today’s era

 Use social media to listen to what consumers are saying about your product, brand, industry, and competition.
 This involves not just having a social media page like Facebook but actively monitoring mentions about a variety of topics related to your product, service, or industry.

 Use web analytics to monitor how consumers are interacting with your website, what devices they access your site from, and from where on the planet (perhaps there’s a growing want for your product in another world market).

 Use content marketing (read blogs) to discover who is already exerting influence on your audience and partner with them to create a trend.
 If Nike had sold Air Jordan’s to the every basketball player in the entire basketball playing universe they would not have sold many shoes.
 Instead Nike found Mars Blackmon (Spike Lee) who already had a major and credible voice in urban communities.
 When he said “Money..It has to be the shoes” kids believed him and that created a trend of wearing the shoes off court with slacks, jeans, suits, and tuxedos.

 Here’s a great video I recently discovered of Pharrell Williams interview Spike